 - Using a homemade cleaning solution: Create a solution of baking soda, vinegar, and hot water and pour it down the drain.
 This natural solution can help break up certain types of clogs.
 This is a great alternative to caustic chemical drain cleaners, which can damage your pipes and your plumbing system if you use them too much.

-- Taking a proactive approach: While this tip may not be helpful if you already have a clog, once the tub is unclogged, it’s crucial to keep mind.
+- Taking a proactive approach: While this tip may not be helpful if you already have a clog, once the tub is unclogged, it’s crucial to keep it in mind.
 Keeping your tub clean is the best way to make sure your pipes remain free and clear.
 So, consider installing drain covers to catch hair or dirt particles and prevent debris from collecting in the train.
 Our Glendale drain cleaning services are one of the best ways to prevent clogs!

 Bathroom Plumbing Services in Glendale & Phoenix, AZ